Central Asia Summer Combo Tour: Turkmenistan, Uzbekistan & Kyrgyzstan

 Ever wanted to travel to one of the least travelled parts of the world?
 Sick of the queues to see all the major attractions?
 Want to get bragging rights over your friends?
-Then join us for our Central Asian Summer Combo Tour through Turkmenistan, Uzbekistan and Kyrgyzstan.
+Then join us for our Central Asia Summer Combo Tour through Turkmenistan, Uzbekistan and Kyrgyzstan.

 We will start in one of the most surreal cities on earth – Ashgabat, where we’ll take in the sites of what can only be called a real-life Sim City.
 From there we head to Avaza, the completely unused and almost deserted five-star beach resort, which also happens to be near one of the most amazing canyons in the world – Yangykala.
 We then journey to the mesmerising ‘Gates of Hell’ where we camp for the night next to the fiery crater.

 Crossing the land border into Uzbekistan we’ll find ourselves in the centre of the Silk Road.
 After exploring the beautiful old cities of Khiva and Bukhara, we’ll go to Samarqand and see the famous Registan, before venturing to Tashkent, Uzbekistan’s vibrant capital city, the highlight of which will surely be Tashkentland, Central Asia’s answer to Disneyland.

 The next section of the tour takes us to Bishkek for Kyrgyzstan’s Independence Day, beginning with the Buzkashi Horse Games (or “dead goat polo”) in the National Hippodrome in Bishkek.
 After experiencing some amazing national music, dance and food during the celebrations, we’ll leave Bishkek, and make our way into the phenomenal countryside of Kyrgyzstan, experiencing mountains and lakes and having the unique opportunity to spend a couple of nights sleeping in traditional yurts.